EageRAssassin/BilliardEvolved/README.md

 For the GUI, Oscigen’s js_of_ocaml library was incorporated to translate OCaml code to browser-based Javascript for accessibility.

 Acknowledgements
 The sprite sheets we used are from wiizelda.net and WWCZ.info, and we referenced MariOCaml, a fall 2015 CS 3110 project, for our GUI and animation code.
 The audio is taken from YouTube.
-The font used in the game is Triforce, and is from DarkAngelX on DeviantArt.
+The font used in the game is  , and is from DarkAngelX on DeviantArt.
 All rights go to their respective creators.

 Authors
 This was built for Cornell University's CS 3110 Spring 2018 final project and was built by: